billstclair/mineplace/README.md

 “In that famous mining game, you build a mine.
 In Mineplace, you live in a mansion.”

-It’s pronounced "MINE-place", with the first word being a pun on the personal possessive pronoun and a tunnel where valuable commodities are dug from the ground, and the whole being a curtsy in the direction of MineCraft.
+It’s pronounced "MINE-place", with the first word being a pun on the personal possessive pronoun and a tunnel where valuable commodities are dug from the ground, and the whole being a curtsy in the direction of the fabulously successful networked Java game.

 ## History